English Literature Summer School

 Before you submit your application

-• ensure you meet the admissions requirements (see "Selection criteria", below);
+• meet the admissions requirements (see 'selection criteria' below);

 • make sure you have all the required supporting documents listed below;

-• read the 'Important information regarding immigration and visa requirements' (see "Level and demands", below).
+• read the 'Important information regarding immigration and visa requirements' below.

 Application deadline

-Applications will be processed on a first come, first served or rolling basis until 1 May 2023.
+Applications for the undergraduate level strand will be processed on a first come, first served or rolling basis until 15 April 2025.

 After you have submitted your application